particle-iot/docs/src/content/reference/device-os/firmware.md

 The maximum name length is `BLE_MAX_DEV_NAME_LEN`, or 20 ASCII characters.
 In practice, however, this must must be 14 or fewer characters because it will not fit in the default advertising packet (which is limited to 31 bytes) if longer.

+When using provisioning mode, the device name is limited to 8 bytes Because of the custom data (8 bytes) and a 128-bit service UUID.

 ```cpp
 // PROTOTYPES
 int setDeviceName(const char* name, size_t len) const;